Have you ever been told that it’s the journey that matters, not the destination?

 So how can your business be present and visible in these moments that matter?
 Your business can do this by combining search engine advertising and Facebook ads.

-These are two different styles of digital advertising.
+These are two different types of digital marketing.
 Search engine advertising is based on a pull marketing strategy which involves motivating customers who are actively seeking out your product or services.
 Facebook Ads work on a push marketing strategy which involves taking your products or services directly to the customer, ensuring that they are aware of your brand at the point of purchase.

 Here’s a scenario to put this into perspective.